joacofg/boilerplate-sea-level-predictor/README.md

 # Sea Level Predictor

-This is the boilerplate for the Sea Level Predictor project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/sea-level-predictor
+Sea Level Predictor project built for the data analysis with python course from FreeCodeCamp.org